What your wife needs from you

 If a woman doesn’t feel as though she is respected as your equal, she can respond one of a few ways: She can become passive and shut down; she could leave; she could become depressed.
 Ultimately, it can destroy her.

 Sometimes, it’s the other way around.
-The women are more controlling, and as a result the man becomes passive—which is also a dangerous road to walk down.
+The women are more controlling, and as a result the man becomes passive.
+Both are equally harmful, which is why it’s important to understand your equal, yet different roles within the marriage.

-To have mutual respect, love, and understanding for one another will not only create a healthy relational environment, you will both feel heard.
+To have mutual respect, love, and understanding for one another will create a healthy relational environment, where you will both feel heard, and have to ability to be transparent.

 When we feel heard, we know that we matter to the other person.
 And that is a powerful feeling.